ecatmur/no-return/paper.md

 Markup Shorthands: markdown yes, biblio yes, markup yes
 Abstract:
   Currently, C++ designates functions that do not return to their caller via the <code>[[noreturn]]</code> attribute.
 This is not visible to the type system and so is not amenable to metaprogramming.
-We propose adding a fundamental type that can be used to signify functions that do not return.
+We propose adding a fundamental type that can be used to signify functions that do not return to their caller.
 Date: 2023-12-07
 </pre>
 <pre class='biblio'>